REMaQE: Reverse Engineering Math Equations from Executables: Introduction

-While the binary compilation process works well in the forward direction (i.e., from mathematical model to binary executable), reversing this process is notoriously difficult.
+While binary compilation works well in the forward direction (math equation $\rightarrow$ binary executable), reversing this process is difficult.
 Math equations compiled into binaries are deployed on a diverse range of embedded hardware platforms and target a variety of processor architectures.
-The implementation of mathematical equations thus involves many platform-specific details (e.g. for floating-point numbers), which offer no semantic information.
-The reverse engineering approach should refine and discard these implementation details before generating human-friendly equations using conventional math symbols and operations.

-Typical reverse engineering techniques such as disassembly or decompilation extract information about the program and represent it in a low-level source language like assembly or C \cite{horspool1980}.
-The goal of decompilation is to reconstruct the original source code from binary executables as accurately as possible \cite{horspool1980}.
-Decompilers intend to recover many implementation details of the program such as variable types, memory layout, control flow, and data flow \cite{cifuentes1994reverse}.
-These syntactical/semantic details are necessary when the recovered programs need to be represented in languages like C or Java.
-However, due to the noisy and obfuscating nature of compilation, decompilation is an indeterminate process; hence, the recovered code may obscure the original high-level semantic meaning.
+The implementation of math equations involves platform-specific details which offer no semantic information.
+Disassembly and decompilation tools like IDA Pro \cite{idapro} and Ghidra \cite{ghidra} are useful for analysis of binaries, but they do not recover semantic information.
+Symbolic execution is useful to gain semantic insight into a binary with dynamic analysis~\cite{Angr2016}, but the recovered semantic information is not presented as human-friendly math equations.
+There is thus a need for a framework that can automatically reverse engineer math equations from their binaries and present them in a human-friendly form.
+To this end, we propose REMaQE.